themosis/documentation/structure.md

 Introduction
 ------------

-The Themosis framework application structure is now following most of the Laravel framework one, at least on its root directory.
+The Themosis framework application structure is following the Laravel framework one, at least on its root directory.

-WordPress is defined as a dependency and installed on its own `htdocs/cms` public sub-directory.
+Compared to a classic installation, WordPress is defined as a dependency and installed on its own `htdocs/cms` public subdirectory.

 Just like previous versions of the Themosis framework, you can still develop your custom theme for the front-end/user facing content and custom plugins in order to extend WordPress and its administration.

-However we have brought a new central `app` directory to the stack to help you better manage your code.
+However, we have brought a new central `app` directory to the stack to help you better manage your code.

 On this guide, we'd like to give you some details about the choices made for the directory structure and give you some development recommendations for your custom WordPress application.
 But of course, you're free to organize your application however you like.